bunkerity/bunkerweb/docs/quickstart-guide.md

 		   bunkerity/bunkerweb:1.4.3
 	```

-	Once BunkerWeb and autoconf are ready, you can now create the PHP-FPM containers, mount the right application folder inside each container and configure them using specific labels :
+	Once BunkerWeb and autoconf are ready, you will be able to create the PHP-FPM containers, mount the right application folder inside each container and configure them using specific labels :

 	=== "App #1"
 		```shell